PabloNH00/rosa_robot/rosa_description/README.md

 <details>
 <summary>Expand to see folder's info</summary>

-This folder contains ROS2 launchers created for ROSA robot, SLAM and navigation.
+This folder contains ROS2 launchers created for map and navigate with ROSA robot.
 Most of them can be executed with differents arguments depending on the objective and they will launch processes on different ways to simulate on Gazebo or run the real robot.

 ### rosa_gazebo_launch.py